alwcode44/patient-care-app/README.md

 2. Go to localhost/phpmyadmin
 3. Create a db called 'login'
 4. Add all the tables from 'sql commands' folder
+5. Create an 'uploads' folder inside 'app' folder
-5. Run the program from 'app'
+6. Run the program from 'app' folder through Apache web server